15 March - 18 April 2023

 Visiting researcher grant within educational sciences

-The visiting researcher grant aims to give universities the opportunity to develop and strengthen a subject area, where the university is already active, by recruiting an internationally prominent researcher during a short period.
+The purpose of the grant is to give higher education institutions (HEIs) the opportunity to develop and strengthen their research in a subject area where the HEI is already active by recruiting an internationally prominent researcher during a limited period.

 Support form: Research environment and collaboration support